Orleans County NRCD

 Artists from all over Vermont have been invited to submit work, and the juried pieces will be on display at the MAC Center in Newport tentatively beginning in mid-April.
 The opening reception will take place at a date to be determined – please check back for updates!

 Questions?
 Please contact Emily Irwin at 802-624-7022 or firstname.lastname@example.org

 Conservation Matters Videos

-Newport movie theater will be showing two videos of the Faces of Vermont Agriculture series which is a collection of eight short video profiles that highlight outstanding stewards of the land who live and farm in the Green Mountain State.
+During the winter of 2019 Newport movie theater showed two videos from the Faces of Vermont Agriculture series to 8252 people!
+The videos highlighted two Orleans County Farmers and is part of a collection of eight short video profiles that highlight outstanding stewards of the land who live and farm in the Green Mountain State.

 Required Agricultural Practices (RAP) QUIZ